QubesOS/qubes-doc/QubesBuilder.md

 Building Qubes from scratch
 ===========================

-We have recently created a fully automated build system for Qubes, that downloads, builds and packages all the Qubes components, and finally should spit out a ready-to-use installation ISO.
+We have a fully automated build system for Qubes, that downloads, builds and packages all the Qubes components, and finally should spit out a ready-to-use installation ISO.

 In order to use it one should use an rpm-based distro, like Fedora :) and should ensure the following packages are installed: